HOUSTON AUTO DEFECT ATTORNEY

 - Cracked or broken wheels that result in loss of vehicle control

-- Broken engine cooling fan blades that can cause injury to people working on a car
+- Broken engine cooling fan blades that can cause injury to auto mechanics

 - Seats that fail unexpectedly during normal use